gedeschaines/threeD/README.md

 ## Execution Overview ##

-The following steps delineate typical **threeD** utilization from within a bash shell terminal.
+The following steps delineate typical **threeD** utilization from a bash shell terminal.

 ### 1. Build threeD executable ###
 From within the ./threeD directory, invoke **./Make_threeD** to build "./bin/threeD.exe".